Semrush helps you:

 That’s because your prospect uses the first few lines of your copy to decide whether or not to keep reading.
 And if you lose them here, you’ve lost them for good.

-With that, here are simple strategies that you can use to write compelling leads.
+With that, here are some simple strategies you can use to write compelling leads.

 Start With a Hook

-So make sure your first line grabs people by the eyeballs.
+So make sure your first few lines grab people by the eyeballs.

-And here are some “copy and paste” first lines that you can use in your leads:
+Here are some “copy and paste” first lines that you can use in your leads to do just that:

 Use Mini-Stories